jaab30/passport_mysql_sequelize_boiler_plate/README.md

     1. Install node modules (npm install).
     2. Create new dabase in MySQL Server.
-    3. Create a .env file at the root location of the project and enter database credential (see below):
+    3. Create a .env file at the root location of the project and enter database credentials (see below):

             DB_USER = Your Database Username
             DB_PASSWORD = Your Database Password